What Is Test-Driven Development?

 It's a trap.
 It's rare for tests written afterwards to be a sustainable and beneficial part of the project.

 Why?
-There are many reasons, one of which is that writing multiple tests is very expensive.
+There are many reasons, one of which is that writing multiple test scripts is very expensive.
 Doing it just for the purpose of reducing the regression issues and costs is not worth it.
 It may take between one to two thirds of the time it takes to develop a feature.
 Appending this time to the schedule is almost never acceptable.

 Writing tests only makes sense if they are written before — or at least at the time of the implementation.